What Is Flu?

 Treatment

 Annual flu vaccination is the best way to prevent flu.
-Antiviral drugs are not a substitute for annual flu vaccination; however, prescription antiviral medications serve as an additional line of defense.
+While antiviral drugs are not a substitute for annual flu vaccination, they can serve as an additional line of defense.
 CDC recommends that all individuals who are hospitalized, severely ill, or at high risk for developing serious flu-related complications should be treated with antiviral drugs immediately if flu is suspected.

-Treatment of flu with antiviral drugs can reduce influenza symptoms, shorten the duration of illness by one to two days, and prevent serious complications, like pneumonia.
-Antivirals work best when taken within 48 hours of getting sick, but may still be beneficial when given later in the course of illness.
-Healthcare professionals may treat patients based on their clinical judgment and knowledge about the level of local flu activity.
+Treatment of flu with antiviral drugs can make symptoms milder, shorten the duration of illness by 1-2 days, and prevent serious complications, like pneumonia.
+Antivirals work best when taken within 48 hours of getting sick, but they can still help if taken later.
+Healthcare professionals may treat patients based on clinical judgment, local flu activity, and patient conditions.

 Learn more about treatment options